NikolaMilosa/blog/content/posts/bazelifying-dotnet.md

 ## Bazelifying ASP.NET core

-This has to be one of more tedious jobs I've done in recent time.
+Before going forwar I want to say what I mean by *bazelify*.
+I want to be able to do following things with my app:
+1. I want to be able to build and run the app
+2. I want to be able to build an OCI image which I can publish to some container registry
+3. I want to be able to run image from step 3.

+This sounds like a walk in the park 🌲!

+### Building and running the app with bazel

 With some better structuring I could've written `glob([])` for specifying what files should be included in the binary itself but since I had only a few files I've gone and manually entered them.
 The first step is to create your `BUILD.bazel` for your app.

 When you declare a package you can add `csharp_binary` in there and mine looked like this:
 ```python